-It is an excellent trout fishing location, with a self-sustaining population of brown trout and stocks of rainbow trout.
+It is an excellent trout fishing location, with a selfsustaining population of brown trout and stocks of rainbow trout.
 Dee Lagoon has two distinct areas - the southern open water basin that holds good numbers of rainbow trout and the timbered northern basin that is favoured by brown trout.
-The lagoon is surrounded by tall eucalypt forest and while the best fishing is from a boat, you can also catch trout here by spinning or fly-fishing from the shore.
+The lagoon is surrounded by tall eucalypt forest and while the best fishing is from a boat, you can also catch trout here by spinning or flyfishing from the shore. lures and spin fishing from the shore are also popular methods that account for good numbers of fish.